 - Electrics – plug adaptor: the Costa Rican plug is the flat 2-pin type similar to that used in the USA, so people from Europe will need to pack an adaptor.
 Tip: including for USA friends – pack a plug adaptor that also includes multiple USB charging ports.
-Trying to charge your and your travel companion’s phone, plus possibly camera, tablet and other devices after a long day of sight-seeing but before going out for dinner can feel time-pressured.
+Trying to charge your and your travel companion’s phone, plus possibly camera, tablet and other devices after a long day of sightseeing but before going out for dinner can feel time-pressured.

-- Electrics – Kindle: don’t spill a bottle of water in your bag over your non-waterproof kindle.
+- Electrics – Kindle: don’t spill a bottle of water in your bag over your non-waterproof Kindle.
 Just me?
 Oh, ok…as you were…

-You might also like my list – 21 Long Haul Flight Essentials: What to Take In Your Carry On Bag
+You might also like my list – 21 Long Haul Flight Essentials: What to Take In Your Carry-On Bag

 Packing For Health

 - Medicines: while it’s always important to pack your personal prescription medications, there’s no need to pack a small pharmacy for the ‘what if’ situations.
-Costa Rica has lots of pharmacies, usually with English speaking staff in the tourist areas so you can grab what you need as you go.
+Costa Rica has lots of pharmacies, usually with English-speaking staff in the tourist areas so you can grab what you need as you go.
 I know, I had to take my dad to one in La Fortuna.
-Typically, I carry a small pouch with essentials: pain pills, band aids and anti-histamines.
+Typically, I carry a small pouch with essentials: pain pills, band-aids and antihistamines.

 - Rehydration salts and imodium: it’s normal for there to be small changes to your stomach and bowel habits when you travel.
-Usually it’s just new foods and flight dehydration.
-I try not to take imodium unless absolutely necessary (like a long bus trip) but I do keep replenished with rehydration salts, especially if my stomach is making me go the loo a lot.
+Usually, it’s just new foods and flight dehydration.
+I try not to take immodium unless absolutely necessary (like a long bus trip) but I do keep replenished with rehydration salts, especially if my stomach is making me go the loo a lot.
 Tip: mint pills (from your herbal store) are great at calming a stomach that’s just generally upset.

 - Mosquito repellent is an absolute must, especially if you’re off to Tortuguero National Park.
 Although Costa Rica doesn’t have malaria (meaning you won’t need anti-malaria pills), dengue fever is present.
 I promise you, having caught dengue in Mexico, you do not want it.
 It can be deadly and there’s no cure besides drinking water, lying down and crossing your fingers.
 Don’t panic!
-Just apply your repellent day and night (dengue mosquitos bite in the day).
+Just apply your repellent day and night (dengue mosquitos bite during the day).
 You can read my guide to the best mosquito repellent.
 And here is my experience getting Dengue Fever including symptoms and what to do if you get it.

 - Sanitary products – while pads are readily available throughout Costa Rica, getting hold of tampons can be more of a challenge.
 I’ve never had a problem buying them but they are expensive and rarely available with a good range of brands or absorbencies.
 Take your own.

 - Reusable water bottle – not only is this great for keeping hydrated on your flight, Costa Rica is trying to stamp out single-use plastic.
 There are water refilling stations everywhere.
 I pack a Contigo bottle – it’s leakproof, holds a lot and gives easy drinking access.
-The built in carabiner is a bonus for hiking.
+The built-in carabiner is a bonus for hiking.

 Packing for Costa Rica luxury resort trips

-- Make-up – apologies if the packing lists looks like you should only wear make-up if you’re going to a fancy resort, I know that’s not the case.
+- Make-up – apologies if the packing list looks like you should only wear make-up if you’re going to a fancy resort, I know that’s not the case.
 However, luxury travellers who plan to visit one destination are more likely to go large with the packing and will therefore have more suitcase space for luxuries like make-up.
-What I would say is either go minimalist on the make-up or go water-proof – Costa Rica is tropical and your normal make-up may slide right off your face.
+What I would say is either go minimalist on the make-up or go waterproof – Costa Rica is tropical and your normal make-up may slide right off your face.